microsoft/language-server-protocol/_specifications/specification-3-17.md

 #### <a href="#textDocument_willSave" name="textDocument_willSave" class="anchor">WillSaveTextDocument Notification (:arrow_right:)</a>

 The document will save notification is sent from the client to the server before the document is actually saved.
+If a server has registered for open / close events clients should ensure that the document is open before a `willSave` notification is sent since clients can't change the content of a file without ownership transferal.

 _Client Capability_:
 * property name (optional): `textDocument.synchronization.willSave`